-The process of reballing ceramic or high temperature-balled devices is slightly different than that of the plastic package reballing process.
+The process of reballing ceramic or high temperature or solder-coated solder balls is slightly different than that of the plastic package reballing process.
 Due to the mass of the package, non-collapsing solder balls are used to “hold up” the weight due to the package mass.
 Typically, these solder balls are made from a higher than “normal” reflow temperature alloy.
 These solder balls are attached via tin-lead solder.
 Therefore, to attach these high temperature solder balls a method for selectively printing solder paste onto these pads is required for the proper reballing of these devices.

 All BEST reballed components are immediately placed into ESD safe moisture barrier bags along with a fresh desiccant after reballing.
 A moisture strip is included as well inside of the packaging.
 The bag is properly marked with critical information such as date and time of packaging.
 These procedures ensure that the devices will be kept dry and properly protected until they are required for use.
 We follow the J-STD and JEDEC guidelines for packaging and have a documented process for MSD control of components.